dogweather/forkful/content/en/ruby/dates-and-times/comparing-two-dates.md

 weight: 27
 ---

-## What & Why?

-Comparing two dates means checking if they're equal, or figuring out which one comes before or after the other.
-Programmers do this to track events, handle reservations, sort timelines, and any task where time order matters.

 ## How to:
 Ruby simplifies our lives with the Date class.
 Let's see it in action.

 ```ruby